 Commercial Weight Consultancy

 That gap — between commercial reality and execution — is ungoverned in most organisations.
 Not occasionally.
 Systematically.
+And it is almost always the most expensive thing they are not measuring.

 Commercial Weight occupies that layer.
 Independent of the agency.
 Independent of internal assumptions.
 Aligned purely with where the commercial weight actually sits.